irwinrex/django-loki-logger/README.md

 - Configurable timeout to prevent delayed requests
 - Middleware for capturing request/response data with latency tracking
 - Customizable tags for better log organization in Loki
+- Robust error handling with retries and exponential backoff

 ## Installation
 ```bash